stream-interop/stream-interop/README.md

 Reference implementations are available at <https://github.com/stream-interop/impl>.

+Notes:

+- **A _Stream_ implementation MAY encapsulate a string or some other kind of data source, instead of a `resource`.** In these cases, it will make no sense to implement _ResourceStream_.
+Implementations that encapsulate something besides a `resource` MUST behave *as if* they encapsulate a resource.

 ## Q & A

 ### What projects were used as reference points for StreamInterop?